 Vehicle incentive packages

 Further incentives help businesses finance the installation of charging stations at the workplace, covering up to 50 per cent of purchase and installation costs to a maximum of $5,000.
-For assistance understanding the various initiatives and incentives, B.C. businesses can get up to five hours free advice on planning and rolling out their fleet electrification program.
+For assistance understanding the various initiatives and incentives, B.C. businesses can get up to five hours of free advice on planning and rolling out their fleet electrification program.

 Quebec